Live from Master Closet Studios, you’re listening to the only podcast on the internet that wasn’t here yesterday! It’s

 - Then, it’s back into some Classic Who with our first official story from The Master Plan with 1976’s Fourth Doctor serial: The Deadly Assassin!

 Noobs and the Whovian is a production of Master Closet Studios, where it’s always smaller on the inside.
 Your Senior Producer is Austin Reason.
 Our Audio Engineer is Thing One: Tripp Reason.
 Our Production Editor is the Other One: Corbin Reason.
 Special thanks to tardis.fandom.com for the trivia, and to Jared for the Classic Who Connection.
 Shout outs to Victor and Jared for their Patreon support.

 You can find us at Facebook or Twitter or email us.
-Consider supporting us at Patreon.
+Consider supporting us.
 Please subscribe and leave a rating wherever you found us, and share us with a friend not because we’re a great show but because we watch one.

 Until next time, be safe if you can.
 But always.
 Be.
 Amazing.